Oxygen participates in the formation of 90% of the energy produced by the body.

 Saturation Index is a measure of oxygen saturation in the blood.
 The rate of oxygen saturation in the blood in adults is 95-99%.
 If the value drops below, the person experiences symptoms of hypoxia, or oxygen deficiency.

-What is a Saturation Index of a Healthy Person?
+What is an Oxygen Saturation Index of a Healthy Person (OSI) ?

 - SaO2 is a designation for true saturation, which is measured by an arterial blood test.